STUDENTS Policy

 recognizes that some students have progressive medical conditions that may

-The District appreciates the difficult medical and emotional decisions that
+activities.
+The District appreciates the difficult medical and emotional

-must be made when families choose to limit resuscitative efforts for these
+decisions that must be made when families choose to limit resuscitative efforts

-students.
-Accordingly, the administration shall develop procedures for
+for these students.
+Accordingly, the administration shall develop

 At a minimum, the procedures